corestario/HERB/README.md

       sed -i 's/seeds = ""/seeds = "%node-00 id%@%node-00 ip%:26656"/' config.toml
       ```

-8. Now node-01 is our blueprint for other nodes.
+8. Now, node-01 is our blueprint for other nodes.
 Make a DigitalOcean snapshot of the node-01.

 9. Create as mush droplets from node-01 snapshot as you need.

-10. Copy IPs all nodes except node-00 to `HERB/scripts/servers.txt` on your own machine.
+10. Copy IPs all nodes except node-00 to `HERB/scripts/servers.txt` on your machine.

 11. Launch all application daemons and clients on the nodes from server.txt file: